-In Nicol Township, an additional 2 claims consisting of 3 claim units were staked.
+In Nicol Township, an additional 2 claims consisting of 3 claim units were staked as part of the 2013 staking.
 These claims are in close proximity to the historic O'Brien Mine (1,267,059,144 g (40,736,585 ounces) Ag production to the end of 1969 as reported in a 1978 Ontario Geological Survey Report 175) and incorporate the Castle #1 shaft.
 The workings of the O'Brien Mine and the Castle #1 Mine are interconnected.
 These new claims fill gaps within Castle Silver's mining lease fabric making exploration of these isolated claims more practical.
+1917 which is a hazard for anyone working or participating in recreational activities in the area.